marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 }
 ```

-We retrieve the ``MethodInfo`` of the generic static  method, and we make a version using the provided type arguments.
+Here we retrieve the ``MethodInfo`` of the generic static  method, and we make a version using the provided type arguments.
 Then we invoke the method.

 ```csharp
 MethodInfo myMethod = typeof(MyClass).GetMethod("MyMethod");